-Applications will be reviewed based on the Selection Criteria below, and finalists will be notified of the status of their submission in early October.
+Applications will be reviewed based on the Selection Criteria below, and finalists will be notified of the status of their submission in late September/early October.
 Each of the selected innovators will be provided with space in The Hub, including one 6-ft table, two chairs and electricity at no charge.

 The content of submitted applications is the sole responsibility of the innovators.
 MRS is not responsible for any liability, financial or otherwise, associated with application content, innovation prototypes, or intellectual property rights.
 With regard to confidential or proprietary information, innovators are advised that MRS Meetings and iMatSci demonstrations are fully open and accessible to all interested registrants, including the media and general public.